Local Langlands conjectures

-In mathematics, the local Langlands conjectures, introduced by Langlands (1967, 1970), are part of the Langlands program.
-They describe a correspondence between the complex representations of a reductive algebraic group G over a local field F, and representations of the Langlands group of F into the L-group of G. This correspondence is not a bijection in general.
+In mathematics, the local Langlands conjectures, introduced by Robert Langlands, are part of the Langlands program.
+They describe a correspondence between the complex representations of a reductive algebraic group $G$ over a local field $F$, and representations of the Langlands group of $F$ into the $L$-group of $G$.
+This correspondence is not a bijection in general.
 The conjectures can be thought of as a generalization of local class field theory from abelian Galois groups to non-abelian Galois groups.